AlenaYarmak/Pet-project---air-pollution/README.md

 ## Install

-To install run the followings commands
+To install run the following commands

 ```bash
   npm install